-Line 1 - Enter your principal employment income that is included on Indiana Schedule A, Section 1, Column B (if you are a resident of a reciprocal state, see Reciprocal state residents in the next column).
-This includes income from wages, tips, salaries and commissions; net self-employment income from federal Schedule C/C-EZ; federal Form 1065, Schedule K-1; and/or net farm income from federal Schedule F. Do not include passive-source income like nonbusiness interest and dividends, pension, capital gains, farm rental, unemployment compensation, etc. Also, do not include income from a part-time job if you hold it at the same time you have a full-time job.
+Line 1 - Enter your principal employment income that is included on Indiana Schedule A, Section 1, Column B (if you are a resident of a reciprocal state [Kentucky, Ohio, Pennsylvania, Michigan or Wisconsin], see Reciprocal state residents on page 56).
+This can include income from wages, tips, salaries and commissions; net self-employment income from federal Schedule C/C-EZ; Schedule IN K-1, and/or net farm income from federal Schedule F. Do not include passive-source income like nonbusiness interest and dividends, pension, capital gains, farm rental, unemployment compensation, etc.

+Do not include income from a part-time job if you held it at the same time you had a full-time job.